Aaronfischer/drupal-base_theme/README.txt

 Refers to the notes in layout.css to see how to modify the layout.
 __________________________________________________________________________________________

-Using Grunt
+Using Gulp

-In order to use grunt (http://gruntjs.com/) with basic you will need to install a few programs.
+In order to use grunt (http://gulpjs.com/) with basic you will need to install a few programs.
-These will only be installed the first time you start a project using Basic with Grunt.

 Getting Started

 1. Navigate to http://nodejs.org/ and install node.js.
 2. Once you have node installed you will be able to use the npm (node package manager) to install the rest.
-   In order for grunt to work in terminal we are going to need the grunt cli.
-Open a new terminal window and type "npm install -g grunt-cli" , this will install the cli globally.
-Restart terminal when that is complete and you will now be able to use grunt commands.
+   In order for gulp to work in terminal we are going to need the grunt cli.
+Open a new terminal window and type "npm install --global gulp" , this will install the gulp globally.
+Restart terminal when that is complete and you will now be able to use gulp commands.
-3. Unzip the grunt.zip file in the root of basic.
+3. Install gulp in your project devDependencies: "npm install --save-dev gulp".

-How To Use Grunt
+How To Use Gulp

-1. cd into the grunt folder and type in "grunt" to start the watch task.
+1. cd into the base_theme and run "gulp watch".

 __________________________________________________________________________________________